elasticio/api-docs/source/includes/_users.md

 ### Data associated with Contract and Workspace

 * If this User is a member of any Contract which has one more Admin beside him/her then User's Teams and Repos will be transferred to the next Admin.
-* If this User is a member of any Workspace which has one more Admin beside him/her then User's Flows and Cedentials will be transferred to the next Admin.
+* If this User is a member of any Workspace which has one more Admin beside him/her then User's Flows and Credentials will be transferred to the next Admin.
 * If this User is the last Admin of any Workspace then given Workspace will be deleted with all data.
 * If this User is the only member of Contract(s) then he/she will be deleted along with Contract and all the unique data connected with this User.